kkm24132/Mentoring_Enablement/README.md

+The content here is focusing on the following:
+a) My recommended 7+1 steps for Data Science and AI mentoring approach
+b) Quick guideline points / kind of a checklist of what to look for across various levels (Beginner, Intermediate etc.)
+c) Why do we need Data and AI - what are typical business use cases that we should get a feel of?
+d) References about some key areas

 # Data Science and AI Mentoring Approach - My 7+1 steps
 _(Step -2, -1, 0, 1, 2, 3, 4 and Infinity)_